ivalenzuelan/SASE-SDWAN/README.md

 TFG Developed by Iñigo Valenzuela Nuñez with Carlos Mariano Lentisco Sánchez based on an SD-WAN practice scenario developed within the Communications Networking and within the Research Group on Networking and Virtualisation of Communication Services (GIROS) of the Department of Telematic Systems Engineering of the UPM

-# SD-WAN Virtual Lab Guide
+# SD-WAN Virtual Installation Guide

-Welcome to the SD-WAN Virtual Lab, where you will explore SD-WAN concepts, virtualization, and the 5G network using the VNX (Virtual Networks over Linux) tool.
-This lab focuses on virtualized SD-WAN Edge devices leveraging OpenFlow for network management.
+Virtualized installaion of SD-WAN Edge devices leveraging OpenFlow for network management.

 ## Overview